 I know many who swear by Paul's being the best around.
 It's good but I think Cappy's does deep dish way better.
 However their deep dish isn't bad at all.
 Call way ahead because deep dish takes a while to make.
 Paul's loyalists will tell you the REAL Chicago style pizza is the super thin crunch crust.

 There are plenty of pizza spots in Ybor City.
 There's one on a side street off 7th that I can't remember the name of at the moment.
 But it's frustrating because depending on who's working, some nights it's awesome and some nights their pizza is terrible.
 But Due Amici is pretty consistent.
 The game changer for me was when I tried their Sicilian style.

 I honestly had no idea Detroit had their own style of pizza until I discovered Pizza Squared near Busch Gardens in Tampa.

 I am sad to report that Pizza Squared is no longer with us.
 They started going downhill and eventually went out of business about 3 years ago.
 They had fantastic wings too.
 It was my Super Bowl go to spot for years.

 Listeners insisted I try this place.
 It's good pizza, but not great.
 Thing is in Florida, we have so little great pizza that places like this tend to stand out.
 It's not a bad pizza, just not great... nothing special to make it unique.

-This place on 49th is a local favorite, but really just ok to me.
-But I felt I should include it since so many have told me it's their favorite.
+I felt I should include it since so many have told me it's their favorite.
 To me it's not really all that flavorful.
 It's thin and light.
 I'm a fat guy.
 I like something hearty.
+But it's good.

 I'll never forget when I first heard that Grimaldi's, a legendary pizza spot in NYC and New Jersey, had chosen Florida for its first franchise locations.
 For a few years, there was none better for me.